tjs23/nuc_tools/README.md

 The nuc_tools collection is a work-in-progress and will be expanded as time allows.

+## Python Module Dependencies

+This software is designed to work with Python version 2.7 or 3+ and uses [scipy](https://www.scipy.org/), [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) modules extensively.
+These dependencies are readily installed via the SciPy stack (which includes NumPy and Mmatplotlib).
+This maye be installed using `pip`:

+`sudo pip install scipy`

+Alternatively, SciPy is contained in bundled Python packages like Anaconda or Canopy, and may be installed via most Linux distributions' package managers.

+## Other Dependencies

+Some sub-tools have additional dependencies, which should be made available as command line executables, i.e. adjusting $PATH if needs be.

+On recent Ubuntu/Min/Debian Linux distributions these may be installed using:

+`sudo apt-get install bowtie2 macs2`

 ## Running nuc_tools

 After cloining the GitHub repository, nuc_tools can be invoked as an executable, specifying the specific tool name